univ-of-utah-marriott-library-apple/blade_runner/README.md

 ```

 ### Offboarding Configurations
-Offboard configurations are `XML` files that contain the information to be sent
+Offboard configurations can have any name but must be `XML` files.
+These configs
-to the JAMF server when offboarding.
-Upon starting Blade-Runner, an offboard
+contain the information to be sent to the JAMF server when offboarding.
+Upon
-configuration selection will be shown to the user.
-All XML files in `private`
+starting Blade-Runner, an offboard configuration selection will be shown to the
-will be avialable for selection.
+user.
+All XML files in `private` will be avialable for selection.

 **The XML file must represent a valid string for JAMF's XML API calls.** The best
 way to check this is to go to `https://my.jamf.server.domain:portnumber/api`,